Shader Frameworks Overview

 This was the first framework for shader support in MeVisLab and is still the basic foundation for all the other frameworks.
 Originally, it was mainly aimed at changing the rendering of polygonal surfaces in a 3D Open Inventor rendering.
 It contains:

-The SoShader framework only allows to specify a complete GLSL shader, so it does not allow writing combinable extensions.
-If your shader should e.g. support depth peeling, it has to explicitly contain code to handle that, in contrast to SoShaderPipeline, which will be explained later.
+The SoShader framework only allows specifying a complete GLSL shader, making it unsuitable for writing combinable extensions.
+For example, if your shader needs to support depth peeling, it must explicitly include code to handle that, in contrast to SoShaderPipeline, which will be explained later.

 For more details, have a look at GLSL shader framework